vorontsov-amd/Onegin/README.md

 # Onegin

-Onegin is a C++ program that sorts a text file in both ascending and descending order, while ignoring any non-alphabetic characters.
+Onegin is a C program that sorts the file line by line alphabetically from the beginning of the line and from the end of the line, while ignoring any non-alphabetic characters.
 The sorted output is written to a new file.

 ## Usage